 Learn how to store your artist paint brushes successfully and keep them clean, pristine, and at an easy reach!
 Art brushes aren’t cheap, as you may know…and even more expensive to replace if they get too messed up.

 Yep, I’m talking about choosing good artist brush holders.
 There are some that make them easy to transport from room to room (along with your other tools) and others that are more stationary.
 All of them will help keep and store your treasured brush collection on a dime!

 How To Store Paint Brushes Between Painting Sessions

-Disclaimer: This storage bin’s top tray was designated for brushes; but it came with a flat plastic clear bin of which I have (whoops – my bad!) somehow misplaced.
+To the left is my brush collection before I got it together – pretty messy right?
+This storage bin’s top tray was designated for brushes; but it came with a flat plastic clear bin of which I have (whoops – my bad!) somehow misplaced.

 Thanks for letting me show you how to “brush up” artistically here!
 I know from experience that it is easy to get careless and let a brush get slightly damaged and hard to get it back in tip-top shape.
 You took the plunge and bought high-quality brushes with the intent of them lasting long, now give them the security and protection they deserve.

 Now you know exactly how to store your art brushes – enjoy your newfound, chaos-free painting ease and flow!